swimmio/demo-sentry/.swm/frontend-structure.c1t7o.sw.md

 # Views

-We use a view for UI that will typically not be reused in other parts of the codebase.
+We use views for UI that will typically not be reused in other parts of the codebase.

 ## `📄 static/app/views`